robappleby1/Milestone-Project-2---stoke-city-memory-game-for-kids/README.md

 ## Colour Scheme

 The colours I intend to use for the site are Red (rgbn255,0,0) and black (rgb 0,0,0).
-This will fit in well with the club's existing team colours.
+This will fit in well with the club's existing team colours, and will immediately be recognised by the young fans playing the game.

 <br />